The Shepler’s Story

 “Undefeated provides an engaging and thorough picture of how a family-owned business developed, overcame challenges and interacted with the rich context of the northern Michigan tourism industry.
 It is a very rare story of a three-generation family-owned and family-operated business that has had to fight for survival for 70 years.
 Fierce competition from other ferry lines, treacherous weather conditions, costly maintenance on passenger and freight vessels, changing governmental regulations and depressed economic conditions in the State of Michigan are but a few of the challenges the Sheplers have faced over the years.”

-Order Undefeated today, and read the whole story!
+Buy Undefeated at our dock, and read the whole story!

 The vessels currently used by Shepler’s are named after vessels that sailed the Straits area in the late 17th century, with the exception of the Capt.
 Shepler and Miss Margy.

 Built in 1969

 Built in 1986

 Every Guest.
 Every Day.

 The Shepler’s motto is specific and meaningful – give the best possible service with a smile, use modern equipment and employ a well-trained staff.
 From the early charter boat days to today, Shepler’s approach to transporting people to Mackinac Island has been one of class and value.
 Traditionally, half the fun of a Mackinac Island experience is a ride with Shepler’s.

 In the spring of 1945, Captain William H. Shepler returned to his birthplace, Mackinaw.
 He was struck by the potential of the area, specifically transporting people to and from the Island.
 He started small, opening a snack bar for passengers waiting for the ferry and soon discovered a need for better ferry service to Mackinac Island.
 Capt.
 Shepler wanted to offer distinctive service and class, as well as, share the beauty of the area.
 He dreamed of fast, efficient and modern ferry service that would add to and enhance the Mackinac Island experience.